AtmolanderMimi/basm/book/src/built-in-instructions.md

 RAW "++++++++[>++++[>++>+++>+++>+<<<<-]>+>+>->>+[<]<-]>>.>---.+++++++..+++.>>.<-.<.+++.------.--------.>>+.>++.";
 ```

-Which will give us exacly this output, as expected:
+Which will give us exactly this output, as expected:

 ```bf
 my hello world program: